- General Career Resources

 - Securing a Lecturer Position.
 It may be possible for PhD students to secure lecturer positions but be sure to check carefully for credentials required for teaching within each department.

 - SNRE Lecturer Positions: Contact the Associate Dean for Academic Affairs.
-Provide a description of what you'd like to teach and when and submit all of your qualifications and basically sell yourself and the course to the person.
+Provide a description of what you'd like to teach and submit all of your qualifications and basically sell yourself and the course to the person.

 - Program in the Environment (PitE) Lecturer Positions: Contact the Program Director with similar info.